Away Rotation Primer

 Important Final Note

-A few years ago, a pilot program was instituted at 10 schools to create a universal visiting student online application called VSAS (Visiting Student Application Service).
+A few years ago, a pilot program was instituted at 10 Colleges to create a universal visiting student online application called VSAS (Visiting Student Application Service).
 This program has been expanded to over 75 institutions.
-However, keep in mind some schools who participate in VSAS continue to have additional requirements beyond the common VSAS that must be completed in order to be considered.
-To learn more about schools participating and to apply using VSAS please visit the VSAS Web site.
+However, keep in mind some Colleges who participate in VSAS continue to have additional requirements beyond the common VSAS that must be completed in order to be considered.
+To learn more about Colleges participating and to apply using VSAS please visit the VSAS Web site.